Jofrantoba-Coding/jofrantoba-model-jpa/docs/api-reference.md

 ### PostgreSQL / relational methods (returns `ArrayNode`)

+These methods are optimized for reporting-style reads.
+They do not hydrate managed Hibernate entities for each row. `AbstractJpaDaoV2` executes the native SQL through JDBC `PreparedStatement`, reads the `ResultSet`, and maps the row values directly into Jackson `ObjectNode` instances collected in an `ArrayNode`.

+Use this path for high-volume grids, exports, dashboards, and multi-table projections where JSON output is the desired result and entity lifecycle management is unnecessary.

 | Method | Description |
 |--------|-------------|
 | `allFieldsJoinPostgres(joins, table, fields, filters, order, logicOp)` | Multiple JOINs → JSON |